-Wander Walla Walla Valley Wine is a curated winemaker itinerary series available to consumers during late fall and early winter.
-The itineraries are created by local winemakers and they focus on experiencing Walla Walla as they do: through the things they love to drink, eat and enjoy in and around this celebrated wine region.
+Wander Walla Walla Valley Wine is a curated winemaker itinerary series available to consumers during late fall and early winter, early spring and summer.
+The itineraries are created by local winemakers, and they focus on experiencing Walla Walla as they do: through the things they love to drink, eat and enjoy in and around this celebrated wine region.